WUCT General Information

 REGISTRATION GUIDELINES

 Only one registration form should be submitted per team.
-The registration fees for 2024 are listed below.
-Payment (through Cashnet) can be sent here.
+The registration fees for 2025 are listed below.
+Look out for an email from us regarding payment!

 The standard registration fee is $120 per team ($20 per competitor).